 The very first commercial radio station, KDKA in Pittsburgh, went on the air in 1920.
 The first Catholic stations went on the air in 1925 in Canton, OH; New York City; Yakima, Washington and East St. Louis.
 All lasted only a few years.
 There were almost no Catholic stations for the next 60 years.
-In the late 1990s there were only 7 Catholic stations in the U.S. Since then, the number has grown to over 200.
+In the late 1990s there were only 7 Catholic stations in the U.S. Since then, the number has grown to approximately 500 stations.
 This is wonderful growth, but when you consider that there are over 16,000 AM and FM station in this country and over 1500 are religious stations of one sort or another, Catholic radio still has lots of room to grow.

 In 1999, after attending a retreat, Bob Teipen felt inspired and challenged to bring a Catholic radio station to central Indiana.
 Bob and his wife Sharon explored every possibility.
 They formed a small not for profit corporation to explore the possibilities.
 They named the corporation Inter Mirifica Incorporated after a Vatican II Document which encouraged Catholics worldwide to use radio and TV and other electronic means to spread the Gospel.